newjersey/navigator.business.nj.gov/content/src/certifications/lgbtq-1.md

 ---
-descriptionMd: While New Jersey state government does not give special consideration to vendors that hold Lesbian, Gay, Bisexual, Transgender, Queer-Owned Business (LGBTQ+) certificates, some State licenses, municipal or federal contracts do give special consideration.
+sidebarCardBodyText: While New Jersey state government does not give special consideration to vendors that hold Lesbian, Gay, Bisexual, Transgender, Queer-Owned Business (LGBTQ+) certificates, some State licenses, municipal or federal contracts do give special consideration.